-Our Charities that we are going to help out this year with profits from the event are: Rascal Rodeo and the Local Homeless Vets.
+Our Charities that we are going to help out this year with profits from the event are: Rascal Rodeo, Project Warm-Up, and 2nd Harvest.
 Also supporting the Columbia Young Marines.
 All of these organizations have been offered a booth at the event to explain their organization to you.
-By being a Sponser, purchasing a raffle ticket, daily draw ticket, purchasing an ad in our Program Book, and telling your friends and neighbors about our event, all helps us to give to the charities.
+By being an event sponsor, purchasing a raffle ticket, daily draw ticket, purchasing an ad in our Program Book, and telling your friends and neighbors about our event, all helps us to give to the charities.

 We are a 501c3 organization that produces exceptional rodeos with real life cowboys & cowgirls sharing the adrenaline rush & sense of accomplishment of the western way of life with special athletes who fight battles in a different arena.